ActiDoo/gamification-engine/docs/concepts/index.rst

 .. code:: python

-   5*p.level # p.level is set by the gamification engine
+   5*level # level is set by the gamification engine

+For further information about the rule language, we currently need to refer to .. _the sources: https://github.com/ActiDoo/gamification-engine/blob/develop/gengine/app/formular.py .

 Achievements
 ============